RocheDJ/kCloud/api/README.md

 ---

-## A node JS express backend for kCloud Project

----

 ## Description

-Constructed in NodeJS Express and using a MySQL this API backend provides an end point for control system data from the fog nodes, Web and android applications.
+Constructed in NodeJS Express and using a MySQL database.
+This API server provides an end point for control system data from the fog nodes, Web and android applications.
 It uses J Docs and Swagger UI to document the API.

 [Development Server API Docs](http://34.240.177.253:3000/api-docs/#/)